mozilla-services/merino-py/docs/dev/content-moderation.md

 ## Navigational Suggestions / Top Picks
 In the Navigational Suggestions provider, a blocklist is used during data creation to block specific domains of websites that we do not want to suggest.

-The blocklist is referenced during data generation of the `top_picks.json` file which is ingested by the provider backend.
+The blocklist, [`domain_blocklist.json`][1],  is referenced during data generation of the [`top_picks.json`][2] file, which is ingested by the provider backend.
 This ensures specific domains are not indexed for suggestions.
 The blocklist is loaded and an exact string comparison is made between all second-level domains and the second-level domains defined in the blocklist.

-See [nav-suggestions blocklist runbook][1] for more information.
+See [nav-suggestions blocklist runbook][3] for more information.

 ## Wikipedia
-The Wikipedia Provider does both title filtering and category filtering.
-There are also filtering phases at both the indexing job level and at the provider level.
-Because we may desire to rapidly block a given title of a Wikipedia article, the title blocklist is implemented by the indexer and provider.
+The Wikipedia Provider does both title filtering and category filtering at the data indexing level.

+Since the indexing jobs run periodically, we also implemented title filtering in the provider to get the blocking out sooner.

 ### Indexer
 The Wikipedia Indexer Job references a remote blocklist which contains sensitive categories.
-At job runtime, the indexer reads the remote blocklist and creates a set which contains article categories that are be excluded from indexing.
-You may view this file to see common blocked categories, however you do not modify this file.
+At job runtime, the indexer reads the remote blocklist and creates a set of article categories that are be excluded from indexing.

+The article categories in the blocklist are chosen based off of analysis and best guesses of what could be considered _objectionable_ content, based off of Mozilla's values and brand image.
+Any modifications to the file should be done with careful consideration.

 The indexer also blocks titles that are defined in the `title_blocklist` in the application, which is referenced below.
 Any title that matches this blocklist is excluded from indexing.